 The Frontier of Agricultural Index Insurance Innovation for Economic Development

-The AMA Innovation Lab’s Index Insurance Innovation Initiative (I4) is at the leading edge of research to improve agricultural index insurance contracts and interventions worldwide.
-This post is the third in a five-part series on index insurance in partnership with Marketlinks.
-Catch up with the post 1 introduction to index insurance, post 2 on how index insurance promotes development and resilience, post 3 on indices for insurance and post 4 on a Minimum Quality Standard (MQS).
+The MRR Innovation Lab’s Index Insurance Innovation Initiative (I4) is at the leading edge of research to improve agricultural index insurance contracts and interventions worldwide.
+This post is part of a five-part series (see links below) in partnership with Marketlinks that provides an introduction to agricultural index insurance, including its promise and pitfalls, recent innovations, and its place in broader efforts toward economic development and resilience.

 The future of agricultural index insurance for development will depend on today’s innovations to overcome the challenges it has faced with adoption at a broader scale.
 The impacts of high-quality contracts could be transformative for food security and resilience anywhere small-scale farmers and pastoralists face a high risk of drought and other weather-related shocks.